Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit

 \subsection{Proof of Theorem \ref{thm:computational-lower-bound}}

 The idea to show the computational limit is to show the computational lower bound for a special class of high-order clustering model via average-case reduction.
 See more about the idea of average-case reduction in \cite{brennan2018reducibility,luo2020tensor}.
 Without loss of generality, we assume $\sigma = 1$.
 The special class of high-order clustering model we consider is the following.
-Suppose the core tensor $\cS$ in \eqref{eq:model-tensor} satisfies:
+Suppose the core tensor $\cS$ in \eqref{eq:model-tensor} is a rank-$1$ tensor and satisfies:

-In this special case, we can rewrite model \eqref{eq:model-tensor} as a rank-1 high-order clustering model where $m_i = (\M_i)_{:1}$ is the first column of the corresponding membership matrix.
+In this special case, we can rewrite model \eqref{eq:model-tensor} as a rank-1 high-order clustering model where $m_i = \M_i \times $.

 The rank-1 high-order clustering model \eqref{eq:mode-rank1} has one planted cluster supported on $S(m_1) \times \cdots \times S(m_d)$ and its statistical and computational limits for recovering $\{S(m_i) \}_{i=1}^d$ have been considered in \cite{luo2020tensor}.
 Specifically, define